KSDunne/whisper_riding_school/README.md

 - As a site visitor, I want to find out ways to contact or connect with the business, e.g. a contact form and social media links
 - As a site visitor, I want to contact Whisper Riding School to book a lesson
 - As a site visitor, I want to be able to learn about safe riding gear that I should bring with me to my lesson
-- As a site visitor, I want to broden my knowlegde of horse riding disaplines from around the world
+- As a site visitor, I want to broden my knowlegde of horse riding disciplines from around the world

 ## Features